obiwankenoobi/JS-for-humans/lib/event_loop.md

 The event loop is a tool inside [libuv](http://docs.libuv.org/en/v1.x/) which we get inside any Javascript program for free, and it's live in our enviroment.
 To understand it's proposes you should be familiar with the Call Stack.

 The Call Stack is a part of the engine which run our Javascript code.
 In Chrome it will be the V8 engine, in other browsers it will be something else.
-The Call Stackt is a data structure, it is similar to a queue except it follows a LIFO or last in first out order.
+The Call Stack is a data structure, it is similar to a queue except it follows a LIFO or last in first out order.
 It's all job is to invoke the top task it have.
 Javascript is a single threaded language, therefore - We have only one stack!
 So we can only run one task every time.
 It means when you have a code looking like this:

 ```js
 function foo() {